 How Long Is The Ferry From Santorini To Crete?

-A day trip from Crete to Santorini or the other way round can take just 2 hours if you’re traveling with a fast ferry and around four if you choose a regular (and slower) ferry.
+A day trip from Crete to Santorini or the other way around can take just 2 hours if you’re traveling with a fast ferry and around four if you choose a regular (and slower) ferry.

 The fastest option is Champion Jet which will take you to your destination in about 2 hours.
-The ticket can be up to 80 euros in a first-class seat, but you really save up on time.
+The ticket can be up to 80 euros for a first-class seat, but you save up on time.
 Remember that fast services are subject to cancellations during harsh weather conditions.

 How Much Does A Ferry To Santorini From Crete Cost?

 Tickets are usually purchased online, but you can also check with local agents in Santorini and at the port.
 In Heraklion, it’s a good idea to get your tickets at the ferry booth in Heraklion or Rethymnon or have them printed by any travel agent in town.

 Which Is The Best Ferry Port?

 If you’re staying in Chania, Crete, you can either take a bus to Rethymnon (closer than Heraklion) or take your ferry to Santorini.
 In summer, several companies also sell day trips from Crete to Santorini, which allow you plenty of free time to visit the best of the island.

 Instead, suppose you’re staying in Agios Nikolaos, in the eastern area of Crete, and looking for Agios Nikolaos to Santorini ferry options.
 In that case, the best place to depart from is the port of Heraklion.